 Grace Murray Hopper

-For her development of programming languages, computer instruction, and lifelong naval service.
+For contributions to the development of programming languages, for standardization efforts, and for lifelong naval service.

 Grace Hopper was born in New York, New York, in 1906.
 She held a B.S. in mathematics and physics from Vassar College (1928) and an M.S.
 (1930) and Ph.D in mathematics (1934) from Yale University.